Magesh2004/Book/readme.md

 Each **author** can have **multiple books**, and each **book** belongs to a **single author**.

-It was built for learning purposes to understand how to model and implement relational-like behavior in **MongoDB**.
+It was built for learning purposes to understand how to model and implement relational-like behavior in **PostgreSQL**.

 ---